College of Arts and Science - where great minds meet

 Research Interests

-• Chinese Law and Society
+• Chinese law and society

 Subject Areas for Supervising Written Work

-• Technology and Crime
+• policing and society

-• Chinese Law and Society
+• Chinese law and society

 Subject Areas for Accepting Press Inquiries